jrmhaig/Code_Club_Resources/Sierpinski/README.md

 syllabus and so all the comments assume that level of knowledge.

 The code is not written to be given out but rather as a guide for the teacher.

+I managed to get through everything except part 5 (choosing random corners) in a little over an hour.